Shoshin23/BootyLoops/README.md

 Booty-Loops
 ===========

-A fruity loops ripoff that i've been writing for a month now.
+A fruity loops clone in which you can drag music presets and drop them onto a sequencer grid and listen to the music you made.